JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

  MethodInstance for calldouble2(::Vector{Float64})
 ```

+While `methodinstance(f, typs)` returns a specific `MethodInstance`, `methodinstances(f)` returns *all* inferred instances of `f`.

-Let's change that: let's create a new container, but in a twist this time we'll use one with abstract element type, so that Julia's type-inference cannot accurately predict the type of elements in the container.
+Let's see if we can get Julia to add some additional instances: let's create a new container, but in a twist this time we'll use one with abstract element type, so that Julia's type-inference cannot accurately predict the type of elements in the container.
 The element type of our container will be `AbstractFloat`, an abstract type with several subtypes; every actual instance has to have a concrete type, and just to make sure it's a new type (triggering new compilation) we'll use `Float32`:

 ```
 julia> cabs = AbstractFloat[1.0f0]   # store a `Float32` inside a `Vector{AbstractFloat}`